#1 AGE REVERSAL TECHNIQUE

-Treating hyperhidrosis in the hands or feet with Botox is a bit more complicated because these areas are very sensitive and need to be numbed significantly prior to treatment.
-As an anesthesiologist, once again, Dr. Zacher is a superlative choice for managing this.
+Treating hyperhidrosis in the hands or feet with Botox must be considered on a case-by-case basis; these areas are very sensitive, and require anesthetic prior to treatment.

 Botox Before and After

 These are examples of the effects of Botox.
-Note that Dr. Zacher feels it takes three full weeks for the benefits to be complete.
+Note that it takes up to three weeks for the benefits to take full effect.

 How Much Does Botox Cost Per Unit?

-Factors that go into the cost of Botox include: age, strength of the muscles, degree of sun damage, and other factors.
-Treatment of just the forehead can start as low as $100 (at the time of this writing, subject to change).
-The average price for forehead and glabellar complex (angry lines between the eyebrows) runs about $375 per treatment but again this can vary.
-Some people need as much as 70 units, costing over $700 but this is rare.
+Factor that influence the cost of your Botox treatment include your age and the strength of your muscles.
+Treatment of just the forehead can start as low as $100.
+The average price for forehead and glabellar complex (angry lines between the eyebrows) runs about $375 per treatment, but again this can vary.
+In rare cases, some clients need as many as 70 units, which may cost over $700.

-While some practices charge "by the area" Dr. Zacher thinks it is much better to charge for the exact amount of Botox a client needs to achieve their goals.
-We (at the time of this writing, subject to change) charge $10 per unit for new clients and $11 per unit for existing clients.
+While some practices charge “by the area,” we think it is much better to charge for the exact amount of Botox a client needs to achieve their goals.
+We charge $10 per unit for new clients and $12 per unit for existing clients.*